haacked/haacked.com/_posts/archived/2006-07-12-TheSolutionToTheLandfillProblem.aspx.markdown

 ---
 layout: post
-title: "The Solution To The Landfill Problem"
+title: The Solution To The Landfill Problem
 date: 2006-07-12 -0800
 comments: true
 disqus_identifier: 13888
 categories: []
+redirect_from: "/archive/2006/07/11/TheSolutionToTheLandfillProblem.aspx/"
 ---

 ![Arizona Tea](http://haacked.com/images/ArizonaTea.jpg) You probably didn’t know this, but this blog is more than a technical blog.
 It is also your source for solving all the world’s problems.
 For example,